hitzelc/hitzelc.github.io/_posts/2024-05-16-alphazero-on-some-combinatorial-games.md

 layout: note
 title:  "Trying AlphaZero on Some Combinatorial Games"
 date:   2024-05-16 00:00:00 -0500
-modified_date: 2024-05-16 16:35:00 -0500
+modified_date: 2024-05-30 19:30:00 -0500
 categories: math,rl
 ---

 One lazy thing to do when you want to try and learn a few things is to smash them all together.
 It is probably suboptimal but it is something of a time-saver.
 I had a desire to get familiar with Julia, to understand AlphaZero a little better, and to get familiar with some aspects of combinatorial games, so why not train a model to play a combinatorial game or two?

-Current status: implemented a bad version of AlphaZero in Julia using the monkey-see-monkey-do method (monkey saw a tutorial+repo and a different Julia implementation).
+~~Current status: implemented a bad version of AlphaZero in Julia using the monkey-see-monkey-do method (monkey saw a tutorial+repo and a different Julia implementation).
 Working through some BatchNorm instability and figuring out if monkey did what monkey saw correctly.
 Will need to compare against the referenced existing implementations and troubleshoot.
-May wind up just using one of those two once I feel that I "get it."
+May wind up just using one of those two once I feel that I "get it."~~

+Current status (5/30ish): Coming back to this after being busy w/ some work.
+Still figuring out what I am doing wrong w.r.t.
+BatchNorm.
+I'm thinking I did something stupid and obvious (only in retrospect of course).
+Going to use a canned library after some more wrestling as I am pretty eager to poke at the policies learned for some combinatorial games.
+I can always circle back to implementation.

 RL/Alphazero ref dump:
 * [A Simple Alpha(Go) Zero Tutorial](https://suragnair.github.io/posts/alphazero.html)